 Top 10 Tips on Winterizing Your Home

-Call the HVAC professionals at Black Hills Heating & Air Conditioning to inspect your furnace and clean your heating ducts.
-Black Hills Inc. will also be able to supply you with furnace filters and assist you in learning how to change them out on a monthly basis.
+Call the HVAC professionals at Black Hills Inc, Heating & Air Conditioning to inspect your furnace before winterizing your home.
+We’ll also be able to supply you with furnace filters and assist you in learning how to change them out on a monthly basis.
 The technicians may also be able to help you determine ideal programmable settings for your thermostat, so it’s not constantly fluctuating and using more energy.
-Lastly, the technicians at Black Hills Heating & Air Conditioning can instruct you in the proper way to bleed the valves (if you are using a hot-water radiator).
+Lastly, the technicians at Black Hills Inc, Heating & Air Conditioning can instruct you in the proper way to bleed the valves (if you are using a hot-water radiator).
 If you’re using an alternate system, they’re more than happy to suggest tips and methods also.

 3) Scan the Entire Exterior of your Home, Checking for Cracks or Spaces around Pipes, Doors, or Windows

 This can be one of the most important steps in ensuring that your home is properly heated for the winter.
 Even the smallest missed opening can be detrimental when trying to keep your home properly heated and keep the costs down.
 Weather stripping on doors and windows is always a good idea, in addition to fixing any cracks or tears in your windows or shades.

 If you live in a climate that regularly gets below freezing, you’ll want to ensure that your attic is properly insulated and not letting all of the warm air from your home escape.
 Also, ensuring your gutters are clean and functioning well will help prevent again the ice or debris buildup during storms.
 If you don’t live in a freezing climate, it’s still a great idea to do all these things, to ensure that the roof of your home is not a weak point for maintaining a reasonable temperature.